Dolno Dupeni

 Dolno Dupeni (Долно Дупени) is a village in the Resen Municipality of North Macedonia.
 Located on Lake Prespa, its beach runs to the border with Greece.
+This is the Southernmost extreme point of North Macedonia.

 Demographics

-Dolno Dupeni has 235 inhabitants as of the most recent census of 2002.
+Dolno Dupeni has 235 inhabitants as of the census of 2002.
 Macedonians have historically made up at least 96% of the village population.
 A large number of refugees settled from Greek Macedonia after being forcefully evacuated from the villages of Northern Greece.